ProgerXP/HTMLki/README.md

 ## Features

-HTMLki compiles into valid PHP code and thus has very small templating overhead.
-Any output is HTML-escaped **by default** so there's little chance of XSS.
+Because HTMLki is just HTML on steroids, any text editor with HTML/PHP syntax scheme gets highlighting right most of the time.

-In a nutshell, HTMLki imbues HTML with:
+HTMLki imbues HTML with:

+* XSS protection - output is HTML-escaped **by default**
 * [loops and conditions](http://squizzle.me/php/htmlki#loops) - like in the above example: `<ul $list>` and `<if $a == 3>`
 * [attribute magic](http://squizzle.me/php/htmlki#attr) - automatic expansion of `<form file>` into `<form enctype="multipart/form-data">`, `<div "span-6">` into `<div class="span-6">` and more
 * [tag magic](http://squizzle.me/php/htmlki#tags)